Self-Taught Photography vs Attending Workshops with Experienced Photographers

 Jeff Captures the Light

-From rugged coastlines to towering mountains and the vast outback, Jeff harnesses the magic of light to create stunning fine art landscape photography.
+From rugged coastlines to misty waterfalls and the ever-changing moods of the sea, I chase the magic of light to create fine art landscape photography that celebrates Australia in all its colour, drama, and soul.

 https://jeffwalsh.photo